-More than half come from families where neither parent graduated from college, do not understand the postsecondary process and do not necessarily value a higher education.
+More than half come from families where neither parent graduated from college, does not understand the postsecondary process, and does not necessarily value a higher education.

-During the 2012-2013 academic year, SSS participants received \$1,506,532 in financial aid.
-66 percent (91/137) of students who participated in 2011 enrolled for full-time hours for the 2012-2013 academic year.
-Of those students, 84 (92 percent) returned for the 2013-2014 academic year or graduated.
-SSS enhances the value of Pell grants, direct loans and other forms of aid by combining such aid with individualized support at a cost of about \$1,444 per student.
-Of the 229 participants who graduated between 2003 and 2012, 43 percent had earned the Pell grant during their matriculation at UT.
-SSS represents UT's investment in first-generation, low-income and disabled students.
+During the 2013-2014 academic year, SSS participants received \$2,459,252 in financial aid.
+SSS enhances the value of Pell Grants, direct loans, and other forms of aid by combining such aid with individualized support at a cost of about \$1,440 per student.
+Of the 229 participants who graduated between 2003 and 2012, 43 percent had earned the Pell Grant during their matriculation at UT.
+SSS represents UT's investment in first-generation, low-income, and disabled students.